 Death causes us to take stock of eternal things.

 When death approaches, it causes us all to take stock of our lives.
 Peter’s death was coming near; therefore, he was taking stock of himself and those to whom he wrote.
 The thing that was upon his heart was the truth of what would happen to him when he died; He wanted them to remember consequential doctrines about going to heaven.

 Peter saw clearly that the body was not the soul; it merely houses the soul.
 The body is destructible, but the soul is not.
 Except for the time of the rapture, all of us will put off our bodies in death.
 Our bodies will lie in the grave until the resurrection.
 Our souls will be in the presence of our Lord.

 Ps 116:15, “Precious in the sight of the Lord

 Is the death of His saints.”

-If using the word “precious” in terms of death is strange to you it is because you are earth-bound.
+If using the word “precious” regarding death is strange to you, it is because you are earthbound.
+You are earth oriented rather than heaven oriented.
 You are chained to the values of this life.
-You are earth oriented rather than heaven oriented.